APY/APYDataGridBundle/README.md

 last changes:

+ - own columns can be added by anotations
  - possible registrations of custom column types in container - look at Resources/Config/services
  - grid need to be created as service
  - annotations